Welcome to the website of the Friends of Lake Meadows Billericay

 The crazy golf area has looked tired for some years and although no money has been available to replace the the obstacles, it has had a facelift.
 It may be no easier to get a hole in one but you can still have an enjoyable hour or so playing.

 The Friends would like to thank those who have made donations to our fund for the replacement of the statue.
 There will be costs in carrying out the refurbishment, repair and relocation; we hope that donors will be happy for their money to be used in carrying out the work and to help The Child return home.

 The statue is being worked on in the foundry preparing the new fixings and who are working with the Sculptor is carrying out all the necessary repairs.
-We hope to have the statue back on its plinth towards the end of August.
+We hope to have the statue back on its plinth towards the end of the month.